-After the stair assembly has been installed, the hydraulic platform lift can be deployed for use.
+After the stair assembly has been installed, the platform lift can be deployed for use

-- 1. Open the underbody compartment doors. - 2.
-Remove the handrails and lift pendent, and place them to the side for now. - 3.
-Close the underbody compartment door. - 4.
-Insert the connector from the lift control pendent into the receptacle located behind the access door to the hydraulic platform lift controls. - 5.
-Remove the Lift Transport Restraining Cable. - 6.
-Remove the transport pins. - 7.
-Raise the lift high enough to clear the cradles, using the remote. - 8.
-Carefully pull down the platform until it is parallel with the ground.
-A torsion bar is located within the hydraulic platform lift hardware that will enable one person to move the lift into operating position. - 9.
-Lower the platform to the ground, using the lift control pendent. - 10.
+- 1. Open the underbody compartment doors beneath the platform lift. - 2.
+Remove the handrails and place them to the side for now.
+Grab the lift pendent located in the compartment door behind the lift. - 3.
+Close the compartment door beneath the platform lift. - 4.
+Push in and hold the safety latch and use the pendent to lower the lift so it clears the storage latches. - 5.
+Once clear of the storage latches, use the pendant to deploy the lift and then lower the platform to the ground. - 6.
 Once the platform has been lowered, install the handrails and secure them with the hardware provided.

-10.3.2 Storing the Hydraulic Platform Lift for Transport of the Mobile Unit
+10.3.2 Storing the Platform lift for Transport of the Mobile Unit